 When you go somewhere and know you will need to breastfeed soon, scout out a great spot that you can excuse yourself to.
 A corner booth in a restaurant, a dressing room in a retail store, or ask to see if the public place you’re in has a nursing room.
-You may be surprised how accommodating public places can be.
+You may be surprised at how accommodating public places can be.

 Avoid Germ-Filled Places

 In order to get some privacy, you may think a public bathroom stall is a good idea.
 We strongly recommend avoiding places like this.
 Remember, Baby is eating.
 Every time toilet flushes with the lid open, “it releases an aerosol spray of tiny tainted water droplets.” (source) You don’t want to him or her to pick up any unnecessary germs.

 When you know it is about time for baby to be hungry, stop what you’re doing and go ahead and feed.
 If you wait until the baby is super hungry and gets fussy, it can cause more of a scene and be harder to stay calm and discreet.